 Consultants call this the “knowing-doing” gap.
 It’s the corporate version of a New Year’s resolution, with results just as impressive.
 I am sympathetic, because closing the knowing-doing gap means changing behavior… never easy to do.
 It means changing other people’s behavior… even tougher.
 And today, it means doing this with very busy people.

 I’ll close on a more cheerful note: For over ten years, AIM has focused almost entirely on customer visit teams and customer tours… the two most highly rated Voice of Customer methods.
-During the first three years, we were primarily optimizing New Product Blueprinting itself… including development of our own Blueprinter® software, and it is now a leading but stable methodology practiced on six continents.
+During the first three years, we were primarily optimizing New Product Blueprinting itself… developing the Voice of the Customer tools (Blueprinter® software), and it is now a leading but stable methodology practiced on six continents.

 For the last several years, AIM has focused mostly on changing behavior.
 The good news is that organizations are making great strides in this area.
 Some companies have dozens of interview teams out there doing great customer interviews and tours when no one is looking.
 I find it inspiring.
 If you’d like to discuss what we’ve learned about what does and doesn’t work, please contact us to let me know.